Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Introduction

-By contrast, non-exponential discounting has not been studied much under MDPs.
-In the context of reinforcement learning, \cite{AB10}, \cite{Fedus20}, and \cite{SRK22} design algorithms to compute optimal control policies for MDPs under non-exponential discounting, but fail to realize that such policies are unsustainable due to time inconsistency.
-To the best of our knowledge, only the recent work \cite{JN21} recognizes the issue of time inconsistency and applies Strotz's game-theoretic approach to MDPs: under quasi-hyperbolic discounting, \cite{JN21} proves that a {randomized} equilibrium policy exists for discrete-time MDPs with a general (possibly uncountable) state space, as long as the transition probabilities have density functions.
-Notably, the arguments in \cite{JN21} rely crucially on the specific form of the quasi-hyperbolic discount function (which is stylized and tractable) and do not allow for other kinds of non-exponential discounting.
+In the context of reinforcement learning, \citet{AB10}, \citet{Fedus20}, and \citet{SRK22} design algorithms to compute optimal relaxed controls for MDPs under non-exponential discounting, but fail to realize that such policies are unsustainable due to time inconsistency.
+To the best of our knowledge, only the recent work \citet{JN21} recognizes the issue of time inconsistency and applies Strotz's game-theoretic approach to MDPs: they prove that a relaxed equilibrium exists for discrete-time MDPs for a general state space, reward function (bounded and continuous), and transition probabilities (transition densities exist and are continuous), but require the discount function to be quasi-hyperbolic.
+In fact, their arguments rely crucially on the specific form of a quasi-hyperbolic discount function (which is stylized and tractable) and do not allow for other kinds of non-exponential discounting.

-In this paper, we accommodate {\it general} discount functions and strive to establish the existence of a {randomized} equilibrium policy for the resulting time-inconsistent MDPs in both discrete and continuous time.
-As we can no longer rely on the form of a discount function, our approach differs largely from that in \cite{JN21}.
+In this paper, we accommodate {\it general} discount functions and strive to establish the existence of a relaxed equilibrium for the resulting time-inconsistent MDPs in both discrete and continuous time.
+As we can no longer rely on the form of a discount function, our approach differs largely from that in \citet{JN21}.